ccarver80/Coschedule_coding_challange/README.md

 - Bcrypt - encrypting users data
 - SQLite - lightweight database for testing
 - Nodemon - Auto reset server anytime change is detected
+- Node-Fetch - To make fetch requests from the server

 ## Steps to run Application